ademola-raimi/Checkpoint-one/README.md

  - UrbanWords: Contains an array where urban words are stored.

- - Crud: Contain methods to add new words, retrieve words, update existing words, and delete words in the urban dictionary.
+ - DictionaryEngine: Contain methods that add new word, retrieve the whole dictionary, retrieve word, update existing word, and delete word in the urban dictionary.

  - RankWord: Contain methods that rank words based on the number of times they occurred in the sentence.

 **Installation**